Oak Cladding Exterior

 Appearance

-The colour of oak is quite variable, ranging between pale yellow and light brown.
-The variation is more pronounced on the finger-jointed boards and zigzag joints are noticeable.
-Oak cladding boards will contain small pin knots and tight knots up to approximately 30mm.
+The colour of oak varies from pale yellow to light brown.
+Finger-jointed boards show more variation in colour and visible zigzag joints at regular intervals.
+Boards will contain small pin knots and tight knots up to 30 mm.

 Weathering